 This is unfortunate, as Mr. Poole points out that P3 leads to better projects at a tiny fraction of the cost.
 One of the most important areas of efficiency and cost savings is in the selection of projects.

 Private equity does not fund boondoggles.
 There are no “Bridges to Nowhere” in P3.
 Private equity selects those projects that offer the greatest public benefit, simply by paying attention to market forces.
-How can you know if a new road is truly needed?
+How can you know if there really is a need for a new road?
 If people will pay to use it.

-The discipline of the market ensures that the most necessary and viable projects are those which get built first.
+The discipline of the market ensures to first build the most necessary and viable projects.
 The market allows for prioritization and funding of the most necessary projects.
 Contrast this to typical highway and transportation funding, which divides the pie amongst congressional districts and quid pro quo all around the room, rather than public benefit and need.

 Also, when long-term ownership is part of the mix, all parties tend to be a lot more conscientious about life cycle costs.
 This is very important for large long-term capital intensive projects, like bridges, roads, airports, and schools.
 Construction is just part of the cost, maintenance often dwarfs the building cost by orders of magnitude.